kugaoyang/EGL/_pages/cv.md

 ## Academic Activities & Services
+* 2023
+  * Served as PC Member for KDD 2023							(02/2023)
 * 2022
+  * Technical Paper Presenter at KDD 2022, Washington DC (08/2022)
+  * Served as Independent Reviewer of Journals TNNLS and TKDD	(06/2022)
   * Served as PC Member for KDD 2022 (3/2022)
   * Served as Independent Reviewer for JMLR (3/2022)
   * Served as Independent Reviewer for TKDD (3/2022)